imagegenius/.github/profile/README.md

 I created this organisation mainly as an education project for myself, but if anyone else finds it useful, that's just a bonus.
 I'm always happy to consider requests for new images, so if you're after something specific, just open an issue [here](https://github.com/imagegenius/.github/issues).

 I can guarantee that I'll do my best to keep the images up-to-date and maintain them for as long as I'm using them in production.
 But let's be real, sometimes life gets in the way and I can't always be bothered.
-But I'll do my best, no worries.
+But I'll do my best.